Services

 Department - Organization: Max Bell Foundation

 Description: The Max Bell Foundation makes grants to support projects that are designed to inform public policy.
-They do so across four program areas: Education; Environment; Health & Wellness; and Civic Engagement and Democratic Institutions.
-A typical project supported by Max Bell Foundation ranges from 1-3 years in duration and has a budget that ranges from approximately $10,000 to $200,000.
-Max Bell Foundation is often the only financial supporter of projects they fund.
+They do so across four program areas: Education, Environment, Health & Wellness, and Civic Engagement and Democratic Institutions.
+A typical project supported by the Max Bell Foundation ranges from 1-3 years in duration and has a budget that ranges from approximately $10,000 to $200,000.
+The Max Bell Foundation is often the only financial supporter of the projects they fund.
 Not for building or service delivery, it is for projects that inform public policy.
 You can view previous grants awarded here: https://www.maxbell.org/about-us/grants-database/

 Deadline: Continuous intake